Online and on your phone: processing access applications for social media, webmail and text messages

 Unlike email chains, in which an email is appended to the one before, text messages are simply displayed together in groups; they are not attached to each other.
 These groups are analogous to folders on a hard drive, grouping the individual text messages together for convenience.
 On most devices, you can deal with each text individually (delete, forward, save etc) without impacting the rest of the texts in the group.

-Capturing online and on-phone documents
+Capturing online, on-phone, and messaging app documents

 Taking screenshots of a webpage displaying a social media account or of a text message can be an effective way of capturing them for an access application.
 Screenshots of text messages are saved as photos on the device, which can then be downloaded for processing.
 Screenshots of webpages can be printed, pasted into a Word document, or dealt with however the agency prefers.